Cuba Extends Internet To Mobile Phones, Promising New Access

 The promise of wide mobile access to the Internet comes more than a year after Google helped boost Internet speeds within Cuba, installing servers through a deal with ETECSA.
 The country's main Internet link comes through the ALBA-1 submarine cable, which runs from Venezuela.
 ETECSA also routes some traffic through a private satellite.

-In recent years, Cubans have been able to access Facebook and other popular Internet sites via their cellphones — but it often involved a combination of a special access card sold by ETECSA, pay-as-you-go public Wi-Fi hot spots, and phones that were sent back home from relatives abroad.
+In recent years, Cubans have been able to access Facebook and other popular Internet sites via their mobile phones — but it often involved a combination of a special access card sold by ETECSA, pay-as-you-go public Wi-Fi hot spots and phones that were sent from relatives abroad.

 Cuba has long had one of the lowest rates of Internet usage in the world.
 Things slowly began to change in 2013, when some citizens were allowed access through a government portal.
 According to Freedom House, the Cuban network includes "a national email system, a Cuban encyclopedia, a pool of educational materials and open-access journals, Cuban websites, and foreign websites that are supportive of the Cuban government."

 In 2015, President Obama allowed U.S. businesses to invest in Cuba's telecom sector.
-Shortly after that move, the Communist government opened hot spots to the public; previously, only tourists and government officials could use the Internet, as NPR's Carrie Kahn reported.
+Shortly after that move, the Communist government opened hot spots to the public; previously only tourists and government officials could use the Internet, as NPR's Carrie Kahn reported.

-The new web service will be available on Thursday, and this week the first mobile customers will receive notifications that they're eligible.
-Because of the size of the service roll-out, Cuba's telecom company will send those notifications over the course of three days.
+The new service will be available on Thursday, and this week the first mobile customers will receive notifications that they're eligible.
+Because of the size of the service rollout, Cuba's telecom company will send those notifications over the course of three days.

 Cuban President Miguel Díaz-Canel celebrated the wider access, saying via Twitter that it was an advance for Cuban society.